 The National Museum of American Illustration (NMAI) in Newport, RI, is pleased to announce the return of its annual Frederick Law Olmsted Park & Arboretum Tree Walk in the Frederick Law Olmsted Park, adjacent to the NMAI.
-The walk is Saturday April 28th from 2pm to 2:45pm.
-The NMAI will be closed on the day, however guests will receive 25% off the price of admission to the NMAI on a future visit.
-The NMAI will open for the summer season on Thursday May 17th.
-Until then, we will continue to be open on Fridays 11am-5pm with a guided tour at 3pm.
+This year, there will be TWO Tree Walks on Friday, April 26th - The first at 1:30pm and the second at 5:00pm.
+Guests on the 1:30pm Tree Walk will receive 25% off the price of admission to the NMAI and are encouraged to join the 3:00pm tour of the Museum.
+Please note that the 5:00pm Tree Walk will begin after the Museum has closed for the day.
+The NMAI will open for the summer season on Thursday, May 23rd.
+Until then, we will continue to be open on Fridays 11am-5pm with a Guided Tour at 3pm.